 What to do about it in the moment: Stop playing the blame game.
 Step back to cool down.
 Get some sleep, eat some food, and take care of yourself.

 A good next step: Have a conversation with your partner when you’re both fed, rested, and in a good headspace.
-If you and your partner can get on the same page for debt payoff, it can bring your relationship even closer.
+If you and your partner can get on the same page about working towards becoming debt free, it can bring your relationship even closer.

 Allie Cooper is a financial education enthusiast and budgeting guru.
 In her spare time, she enjoys joining marathons and cooking steak (budgeted for, of course).